MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Application-Code.md

     When you compile the objects, an error is thrown for each code conflict, and you can use the tools that are available in the [!INCLUDE[nav_dev_short](../developer/includes/nav_dev_short_md.md)] to resolve the conflicts.

-You now have a new database with a fully upgraded application.

-## Task 6: Make sure the family and version settings of new application are compatible for the data upgrade
+## Task 6: Check/change the application family and version (multitenant only)

 The application and tenant databases are tagged with `Family` and `Version`.
 To perform the data upgrade, the `Family` on the application must match that tenant's `Family`.
 The `Version` of the application must be greater than or equal to the tenant's  `Version`.
 The easiest way to ensure that `Family` and `Version` of the upgraded application are compatible for data upgrade is to set `Family` to the same value as the old application, and set the `Version` to a higher value than the old application.

 To get the `Family` and `Version`, use the [Get-NAVApplication](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/get-navapplication) cmdlet.
 To set the `Family` and `Version`, use the [Set-NAVApplication](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/set-navapplication) cmdlet.

+You now have a new database with a fully upgraded application.
+For a multitenant deployment, you can start the data upgrade.
+For this you will use the new server instance that connects to the upgraded application database.
+See [Upgrading the Data](Upgrading-the-Data.md).

-## Task 7: Export All Objects (single-tenant mode only)
+## Task 7: Export All Objects (single-tenant only)
-Now, you must export all objects of the new database to an **objects.fob** file so that you can import them when performing the data upgrade.
+With a single-tenant deployment, you export all objects of the new database to an **objects.fob** file so that you can import them when performing the data upgrade.
 The export must include customized objects, upgraded reget-helpports, and all other [!INCLUDE[prodshort](../developer/includes/prodshort.md)] objects.

 As with exporting objects in Task 1, you can use either the [!INCLUDE[nav_dev_short](../developer/includes/nav_dev_short_md.md)], finsql.exe, or [!INCLUDE[devshell](../developer/includes/devshell.md)].